 with you when you come to the first practice or information meeting

 - Plan to attend one of our informational meetings held during the first two weeks of school.
 Look for

 advertisements around campus and on the website http://www.beachcrew.org/.
 If you have any

 questions contact the Women’s Coach or the Men’s Coach

 The rowing team is open to all academically-eligible, full time undergraduate students at CSULB.
 If you are a first year graduate student, you may be able to compete under the American Collegiate Rowing Association rules.
 Non-students can participate but are not eligible to compete.
 It is best if you join the team early in the fall semester of your freshman year, however academically eligible sophomores and upperclassmen are also welcome to join in the fall.

 Funding and Scholarships Information

-Rowing is self-funded and receives financial support from CSULB Club Sports and Recreation Department, from the CSULB Associated Students and from our alumni organization.
+Rowing is self-funded and receives financial support from CSULB Club Sports and Recreation Department, CSULB Associated Students and our alumni organization.
 However, CSULB does not offer athletic scholarships for either men’s or women’s rowing.